microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 - Bindings
 - Secrets managementasdfasdfasdfasdfasdfsdfasdfasdfasdf

-As Dapr can run on a variety of hosts, you'll start by running Dapr in self-hosted mode onasdfasdfasdf your computer.
+As Dapr can run on a variety of hosts, you'll start by running Dapr in self-hosted mode onasdfasdfasdfasdf your computer.
 Then, you'll deploy the Dapr application to run in Azure Kubernetes Service.

 ## Learning Objectives